-From the documents of record and the testimony and exhibits received at the public hearing conducted on September 13, 2018, and October 18, 2018, the Zoning Board of Appeals of Champaign County finds that:
+From the documents of record and the testimony and exhibits received at the public hearings conducted on September 13, 2018, and October 25, 2018, the Zoning Board of Appeals of Champaign County finds that:

-- 1. The Petitioners are FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104, via agent David Dickson, Westwood Multi-Disciplined Surveying & Engineering, 2740 North Dallas Parkway #280, Plano, TX 75093, with FFP IL Community Solar LLC officers Go Mizoguchi, 243 Scarsdale Boulevard, Scarsdale, NY, 10583; Paul Walker, 6980 Springhill Drive, Niwot, CO 80503; and Kristin Frooshani, 628 Harvey St, Baltimore, MD 21230, and participating landowner the Beatrice H. Woodard Trust, and Mark A. Woodard, Trustee.
-Regarding the petitioners: - A. Woodard Trust St. Joseph Solar East is the name of the proposed PV SOLAR FARM, which is wholly owned by FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104. - B. The participating landowner, Beatrice H. Woodard Trustee Mark A. Woodard, signed an agreement on May 28, 2018, with FFP IL Community Solar LLC for the use of their property for the proposed PV SOLAR FARM. - 2.
-The subject property is a 153.23-acre tract in the Northwest Quarter of Section 12 of Township 19 North, Range 10 East of the Third Principal Meridian in St. Joseph Township, and commonly known as the farmland at the southwest corner of CR 2350E and CR 1700N.
-The petitioners anticipate using approximately 31.18-31.66 acres of the subject property for the PV SOLAR FARM, per the application-revised Site Plan received August 24, 2018 October 11, 2018. - 3.
-Regarding municipal extraterritorial jurisdiction and township planning jurisdiction: - A. The subject property is located on the north edge of the Village of St. Joseph, which is within the one and one-half mile extraterritorial jurisdiction of the Village, a municipality with zoning.
-Municipalities with zoning are notified of Special Use Permit cases, but do not have protest rights in these cases. - (1) Resolution No. 2018-7: A Resolution Objecting to Special Use Permit for Solar Farm (Champaign County Zoning Case 907-S-18) was received from the Village of St. Joseph on September 28, 2018. - B. The subject property is located within St. Joseph Township, which has a Planning Commission.
+- The Petitioners are FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104, via agent David Dickson, Westwood Multi-Disciplined Surveying & Engineering, 2740 North Dallas Parkway #280, Plano, TX 75093, with FFP IL Community Solar LLC officers Go Mizoguchi, 243 Scarsdale Boulevard, Scarsdale, NY, 10583; Paul Walker, 6980 Springhill Drive, Niwot, CO 80503; and Kristin Frooshani, 628 Harvey St, Baltimore, MD 21230, and participating landowners the Mildred Catherine Wolf Trust, Mildred Catherine Wolf, Trustee, and Judith K. Wertz.
+Regarding the petitioners: - A. Wolf/Wertz Sidney Site 1 & 2 is the name of the proposed PV SOLAR FARM, which is wholly owned by FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104. - B. The participating landowners, Mildred Catherine Wolf and Judith K. Wertz, signed an agreement on December 28, 2017, with FFP IL Community Solar LLC for the use of their property for the proposed PV SOLAR FARM. - 2.
+The subject property is a 121.79-acre tract comprised of part of Lot D of the Proprietor's Survey of Lands Subdivision in Section 11 of Township 18 North, Range 10 East of the Third Principal Meridian in Sidney Township, and commonly known as the field east of the house located at 2232A CR 1000N, Sidney.
+The petitioners anticipate using approximately 22.59 acres of the subject property for the PV SOLAR FARM, per the application received August 24, 2018. - 3.
+Regarding municipal extraterritorial jurisdiction and township planning jurisdiction: - A. The subject property is located 4,512 feet (0.85 mile) from the Village of Sidney, which is within the one and one-half mile extraterritorial jurisdiction of the Village, a municipality with zoning.
+Municipalities with zoning are notified of Special Use Permit cases, but do not have protest rights in these cases. - (1) Within the 1.5-mile ETJ, Champaign County has zoning jurisdiction, and the Village has subdivision and land use planning jurisdiction. a.
+There are no subdivisions required for the proposed solar farm. - b.
+The Village of Sidney Comprehensive Plan adopted on June 5, 2000, does not extend to the subject property in its Future Land Use Map. - B. The subject property is located within Sidney Township, which does not have a Planning Commission.
 Townships with Planning Commissions are notified of Special Use Permit cases, but do not have protest rights in these cases.